 In that First Showing, and in all:

-where Jesus Christ appears,
+wherever Jesus Christ appears,

 I feel the blessed Trinity.

-And I cried, “Bene-dicite, Domine.”
+And with a mighty voice I cried,

 said and meant for reverence

 I wondered and marvelled that He,

 so reverend and awe-inspiring

 would be so homely with me,

 a sinful creature

 in wretched ﬂesh.